wickersoft/Root/readme.md

 #Commands:

+###/activity [player]
+Displays a heatmap of a player's activity throughout times of day and days of week
+Permission: *root.activity*

 ###/ding [pattern]
 Plays a note when a chat messages matches a user-specified pattern.
 A basic example of a pattern is brain|brainiac.
 The pattern can be any valid regular expression.